LuoQuestionmark/projet-ia-echec/README.md

 - the board itself contains an array of `Piece`;
 - each reference `null` if the case is empty, or a certain `Piece` object if it isn't;
 - all the `Piece` are created once in a general way, and it will no longer contain the information of its coordinnation.

+## note: 28 oct

+The main part of `Board` and `Piece` is now finish, which means now all the pieces can be placed on the board and I am now able to know how to move them.

+Next step:

+- write a function `move` to actually move a piece.
+This should return a new `Board` object;
+- write an evaluation function which evaluate the board.